 Here’s the takeaway for fintechs.

 The best thought leadership is forged through experience.
-A 2020 study, titled Profiting From Thought Leadership, found that the longer a company has been writing and publishing thought leadership content, the more likely it is to be better at it than other companies.
+A 2020 study, titled Profiting From Thought Leadership, found the longer a company has been writing and publishing thought leadership, the more likely it is to be better at it than other companies.
 The most effective thought leadership marketers have an average of 7.6 years of experience, which is around 70 percent longer on average than the least effective thought leadership marketers.

 In 2020, the average budget of companies that excel at thought leadership content was 6.5 percent of annual revenue, covering research, marketing events, and editorial resources.
 And companies that excel at though leadership earn the following rewards: